DPM1997/TFGMecanography/TO DO LIST.md

 Add a method to load the levels from a CSV archive
 ## Low Priority
-Add Sound of a succesfull type and other for a fail timming or miss
+Add Sound of a succesfull type and other for a fail timming or miss Add a collider at the bottom to delete the keys that are missed

 # CHANGE VERSION
 ## Version 0.1.0